humdrum-tools/old-website/source/humextra/rhythm.rstd/index.rst

 |

-In other words when `\*\*recip <http://www.humdrum.org/Humdrum/representations/recip.rep.html>`_ encodes reciprocal durations of rhythms, the durations must always have a 1 in the numerator (excluding duration additions from augmentation dots).
+In other words when `\*\*recip <http://www.humdrum.org/Humdrum/representations/recip.rep.html>`_ encodes reciprocal durations of notes, the durations must always have a 1 in the numerator (excluding duration additions from augmentation dots).
 For example an eighth note is represented in `\*\*recip <http://www.humdrum.org/Humdrum/representations/recip.rep.html>`_ or `\*\*kern <http://www.humdrum.org/Humdrum/representations/kern.rep.html>`_ data as ``8``.
 This means that the duration of an eighth note is